Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 • make decisions on further immunological analysis and recommend additional tests where appropriate to help with the diagnostic process

-• liaise with doctors and other medical professionals to discuss patient tests and treatment plans
+• collaborate with doctors and other medical professionals to discuss patient tests, patient responses to therapies and treatment plans

 • advise on specific types of treatment for individual patients